dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 **Strategic Planning**: Public health researchers can strategically plan and implement public health interventions by identifying trends and correlations.

 ## Usage:
-Guidance on how to start the project using the Uvicorn server.

-# To start the Uvicorn server, run the following command in main.py:
-uvicorn main:app --host 127.0.0.1 --port 8000 --reload
+To start the Uvicorn server, run the following command in the terminal in main.py: uvicorn main:app --host 127.0.0.1 --port 8000 --reload

 ## Notes